JPautz/Group-name/README.md

 ##3.
 Requirements

+* To simplify the course planning process as much as possible.
-We want the user to be able to know how many courses he/she has left to take and to be able to intuitively plan their academic career.
+* Let the user to be able to know how many courses he/she has left to take and to be able to let the user intuitively plan their academic career.

 ##4.
 Architecture